fuhuamosi/movielens_recommend/README.md

 # movielens_recommend
-A single recommend system for MovieLens.
+A simple recommend system for MovieLens.